reidransom/reid-uploader/README.md

 Dis: can't work sox into this for mixing down 5.1 (maybe mplayer could do the a/v transcode as well as audio mixdown)

+* not sure this is possible considering the latest qtfaststart.py doesn't modify videos in place.

 ### create a temp localfile

 	browser > s3 > ffmpeg (h264, audio copy) > localfile